Stumbling on something exciting like a well-equipped changing room!

 - The extra safety benefit of a ‘staff assist’ button for if you get into difficulty.

 Taupo is an excellent place to have an all-inclusive aquatic centre.
-The township is flat and well maintained.
-It is a good spot to stop over in if you are heading up or down the North Island.
-It is also a good destination to holiday in and finds lots of accessible things to occupy your time.
+The township is flat and well maintained. it is a good spot to stop over in if you are heading up or down the North Island.
+It is also a good destination to holiday in and find lots of accessible things to occupy your time.

-AC Baths is an all-weather, family-friendly pool complex with a large outdoor leisure pool, two toddler areas, and two 25-metre lane pools.
-It has an indoor learn to swim pool, two hydroslide, a Tarzan swing, four private thermal mineral pools, a sauna and a café.
+AC Baths is an all-weather, family-friendly pool complex with a large outdoor leisure pool, two toddler areas, and two 25-metre lane pools. it has an indoor learn to swim pool, two hydro-slides, a Tarzan swing, four private thermal mineral pools, a sauna and a cafe.
 All the pools are thermally heated using natural hot water!

 AC Baths have made some huge improvements over the last 12 months!

-- Ramped access into leisure pools using an aquatic wheelchair
+- Ramped access in leisure pools using an aquatic wheelchair.

-- One brand new disabled changing facility with a ceiling track hoist that accesses wet-floor shower, change bed and toilet.
+- One bran new disabled changing facility with a ceiling track hoist that accesses wet-floor shower, change bed and toilet.

 A big shout out to these aquatic centres that are also fully accessible and also have great fully inclusive changing facilities